Healthy Snacks for Dogs on the Trail

 Portion Control and Feeding Guidelines on the Trail

-When it comes to feeding your dog on the trail, proper portion control and feeding guidelines play a vital role.
+When it comes to feeding your dog on the trail, proper portion control and feeding guidelines a vital role.
 Here are some considerations to keep in mind:

 Determining the Right Snack Portions